Ygallo/book-club/README.md

 ## Design

 The book club website embraces a simple and clean design approach, intentionally chosen to align with its core objective of fostering a tranquil experience for users.
-The objetive was to maintain a cohesive color scheme across the website, promoting a harmonious and relaxing aesthetic.
+The objective is to maintain a cohesive color scheme across the website, promoting a harmonious and relaxing aesthetic.

 ### Colour Scheme
-Colour palette from Colormind
+Color palette from Colormind

 ![colormind](https://res.cloudinary.com/dne60wscn/image/upload/v1684098289/static/readme%20images/Colormind-pageturner_brcmmp.jpg)

-The website embraces a color scheme that primarily features a soft and gentle pale yellow for the backgrounds, while employing a pink shade for accents.
+The website embraces a color scheme that primarily features a soft and gentle pale yellow for the backgrounds while employing a pink shade for accents.
 The navigation bar adopts a sophisticated and subdued dark grey-blue tone, while the footer has a vibrant touch of orange.

 These carefully selected colors create a harmonious and neutral ambiance, while simultaneously offering distinct contrasts that add visual interest to the design.
 By combining neutral and contrasting colors, the website achieves a balanced and engaging aesthetic that appeals to users and enhances their overall experience.

 #### Imagery
 There are only a few static images on the site-s main page.
 Three big images for the carousel and one smaller one at the bottom for the featurette.
-The rest of the imagery will be uploaded by users or the admin on when adding books to the club.
+The rest of the imagery will be uploaded by users or the admin when adding books to the club.

 #### Fonts
-Open Sans imported via Google Fonts is the main font used for the the website.
+Open Sans imported via Google Fonts is the main font used for the website.
 Sans Serif is the fallback font.

 #### Wireframes